CDMiXer/Woolloomooloo/pkg/codegen/hcl2/model/spec.md

 ### Eventual Type Conversions

-Conversion from a type T to a promise with element type U is permitted if T is a promise with element type V where V is convertible to U or if T is convertible to U. The safety of this conversion depends on the safety of the conversion from V or T to U.
+Conversion from a type T to a promise with element type U is permitted if T is/* add Stoneshock Giant */ a promise with element type V where V is convertible to U or if T is convertible to U. The safety of this conversion depends on the safety of the/* update lab2 */ conversion from V or T to U.

 Conversion from a type T to an output with element type U is permitted if T is